ipfs/boxo/README.md

 ## About

-go-libips is a component library for building IPFS applications and implementations in Go.
+go-libipfs is a component library for building IPFS applications and implementations in Go.

 Some scenarios in which you may find go-libipfs helpful: